kubeflow/model-registry/clients/ui/frontend/CONTRIBUTING.md

 ### Running locally

-The recommended flow for development would be have two sessions, one for the "frontend":
+The recommended flow for development is to have two sessions, one for the "frontend":

 ```bash
 npm run start:dev